Skip to main content

 “I know what you will do to me.”
 Abhaya’s eyes were fiery with disgust and anger.
 “I know what happens to women…” The man leaned in, crouching on his knees and making her stop.

 “Do you?
 Then you must know what happened to all of our women your father caught?”
 His words made her throat feel dry.
 What was he saying?
 Was this the brainwashing manipulation her brothers often talked of?
 Abhaya would never believe… Her eyes travelled to the other figure who walked to the threshold now, behind the man.
-There was a plate of food in his hand and his lean figure unsurely stepped across the threshold.
+There was a plate of food in his hand, and his lean figure unsurely stepped across the threshold.
 The man glanced over his shoulder.

 “Swadhin Da.”
-Abhaya startled him by grabbing his hand with her soiled, blood-spattered fingers, clutching onto his skin with dear life.
+Abhaya startled him by grabbing his hand with her soiled, blood-spattered fingers, clutching onto his skin with her dear life.
 “Please help me.
 Please.”
 She sobbed.
 “Find my family.”
 He seemed to get over his initial shock at her approach quite fast as he jerked away from her grip and silently left the room.
-Abhaya heard the chains clanking again as she screamed, throwing the plate of a half-burnt Roti and Dal across the small damp chamber.
+Abhaya heard the chains clanking again as she screamed, throwing the plate of a half-burnt Roti and Dal across the small, damp chamber.

-After witnessing an extensively heated meeting Swadhin walked away from the ruins of the old Naat Mandir with its once glorious figurines dancing a celestial dance now covered in moss and growth in a hurry, holding his Dhuti up to avoid the muddied waters.
+After witnessing an extensively heated meeting, Swadhin walked away from the ruins of the old Naat Mandir with its once glorious figurines dancing a celestial dance now covered in moss and growth in a hurry, holding his Dhuti up to avoid the muddied waters.
 If he made a mess of his clothes, his mother was sure to ask him what he was up to.
-He was only here for the holidays and his mother was always scared of the troubles that lurked in every corner of a charged-up land demanding its rights.
+He was only here for the holidays, and his mother was always scared of the troubles that lurked in every corner of a charged-up land demanding its rights.
 Swadhin entered his home stealthily like he did most nights, and looked across the courtyard for any sign of life.
 The sprawling home with its inhabitants seemed to be in deep slumber.
-Sighing in relief he tiptoed to his room and walked across to the window.
+Sighing in relief, he tiptoed to his room and walked across to the window.
 He lit a cigarette and let the smoke engulf him.

 His help was needed for the first time when a man of the group was wounded.
-They could not go to a regular doctor waiting for them to report to the police, so Swadhin with his kit in the dead of the night was led by a man to the Naat Mandir where Naw Da and his father stood.
+They could not go to a regular doctor, waiting for them to report to the police, so Swadhin, with his kit in the dead of the night, was led by a man to the Naat Mandir where Naw Da and his father stood.
 With trembling hands and a sweaty forehead, he had managed to scrape a piece of metal from the groaning man’s abdomen.
-The man did not survive but he gave birth to a new direction for Swadhin.
+The man did not survive, but he gave birth to a new direction for Swadhin.
 The more he saw his father now, the more he felt inspired.
-That was when he started helping out whenever he was home or back in Dhaka if one of the men visited.
+That was when he started helping out whenever he was home or back in Dhaka, if one of the men visited.

-Today he got an inkling of the real reason his father was still cordial with the erratic Mukhopadhyay while his relatives steered clear.
+Today, he got an inkling of the real reason his father was still cordial with the erratic Mukhopadhyay while his relatives steered clear.
 He now wondered about Abhaya.
 Nobody seemed to have told her about the bitter truth that bodies were found burnt inside the home.
-Despite his occasional verbal debates with her brothers, Swadhin was always fond of Abhaya and her sister Nirbhaya.
-They were the youngest in the house, much like he was and just like their names, they seemed to be fearless.
+Despite his occasional verbal debates with her brothers, Swadhin was always fond of Abhaya and her sister, Nirbhaya.
+They were the youngest in the house, much like he was, and just like their names, they seemed to be fearless.
 Once he had heard of how Abhaya, just at nine, had managed to escape from the grip of her elder sister and gone to the fishing port all by herself with the little Annas she had saved because she wanted to see the nets.
 It was by god’s grace that she was spotted by a neighbour’s servant who frequented the area for cheap-priced fish and reported it to her brother.
-That was when she stopped receiving education.
+That was when she stopped receiving an education.
 It was a punishment too severe for her misdeed, Swadhin would think.
-But the girl had no clue of what she lost because her dark world was never enlightened with knowledge.
+But the girl had no clue of what she had lost because her dark world was never enlightened with knowledge.

 One Sunday afternoon when the mothers got together for a sumptuous lunch at his place, Abhaya had tagged along.
 He was studying for his Matriculation back then and Abhaya in her curiosity had wandered into his room.
 Swadhin was too engrossed in his books to acknowledge her until she asked.
 “Eita ki?”